afeins19/obsdian/(462) Data Structures/Assignment 6 (Grraphs).md

 ```
 Dijkstras Algorithm is designed to find the shortest path between all nodes in a graph.
 It works by visiting each node and seeing if there exists a shorter path to this node from the node that its visiting, if so it updates the path cost required to reach that node and continues until all nodes have been visited.

+### Time Complexity
+Djikstras Algorithm has a time complexity of:
+$$O((V + E) * log(V))$$
+This is achievable by implementing a priority queue that selects for the lowest path costs.
+For each node and edge combination, we will be choosing the one one with the lowest path cost reducing the possible other vertices to visit by half hence the log(v)
 # Testing

 ### Part 1